nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

      * Where no date is supplied by the consumer, all medications and medical devices are returned
 * Include issues
      * The consumer system requests prescription issues
-     * For each of the returned plans, the provider system includes data for all of its issue
+     * For each of the returned plans, the provider system includes data for all of its issues

 #### Allergies ####